 The powerful antioxidants from vitamin C and beta-carotene may also protect against damage from smoking and air pollution[*].

-The only downside to this vegetable is that it’s pretty high-carb.
+The only downside: the carbs in butternut squash.
 One cup of butternut squash has 16 grams of carbs.
-Not terrible.
-Unless you’re trying to keep your carb count below 50 grams per day[*].
+It’s not terrible, but it’s not ideal either, especially if you’re trying to keep your carb count below 50 grams per day[*].

-If you’re one of the lucky people who can stay in ketosis with higher carbs, then you should absolutely think about incorporating modest amounts of butternut squash into your diet.
+If you can stay in ketosis with higher carbs, then you should definitely think about incorporating modest amounts of butternut squash into your diet.

 However, if you’re carb sensitive, you may want to moderate the amount of butternut squash you eat.
 For instance, 4 grams in 1/4 cup isn’t too bad, but you may not want to go beyond that.